Taulant Xhaka

-Taulant Ragip Xhaka (born 28 March 1991) is a professional footballer who plays as a defensive midfielder for Swiss Super League club Basel.
+Taulant Ragip Xhaka (born 28 March 1991) is a former professional footballer who played as a defensive midfielder.
 Born in Switzerland, he represented the Albania national team.

 Early life

 Xhaka was born in Basel, Switzerland, to Albanian parents originally from Kosovo.
-He is the elder brother of Granit Xhaka, who is a professional footballer who plays for Arsenal and the Switzerland national team.
-The family moved from Yugoslavia to Switzerland in 1990, where both brothers were born.
+He is the elder brother of Granit Xhaka, who is also a professional footballer, and who plays for Sunderland and the Switzerland national team.
+The family moved from Kosovo to Switzerland in 1990, where both brothers were born.

 Club career

 Early years

-Taulant Xhaka started playing football at the age of 6 and entered at FC Concordia Basel in 2000 before moving along with his brother to FC Basel two years later.
-He played for various FC Basel youth teams and from 2008 became a regular member of the under-21 team for two years in the Swiss 1.
-Liga playing overall 37 games, scoring six goals.
+Taulant Xhaka started playing football at the age of six and began his career at Concordia Basel in 2000, before moving along with his brother to Basel two years later.
+He played for various Basel youth teams and, from 2008, became a regular member of the under-21 team for two years in the Swiss 1.
+Liga, playing 37 games overall and scoring six goals.

 Basel

-At the beginning of the 2010–11 season, he and his brother Granit moved up into the first team squad where he began playing as a defender.
-He made his first team debut on 19 September 2010 in the 5–0 Swiss Cup win against FC Mendrisio-Stabio.
+At the beginning of the 2010–11 season, he and his brother Granit moved up into the first team squad, where he began playing as a defender.
+He made his first team debut on 19 September 2010 in the 5–0 Swiss Cup win against Mendrisio-Stabio.
 He made his Super League debut on 27 February 2011 in the 1–0 away win against Luzern.
 At the end of the season, the team won the Super League title, Xhaka's first silverware with the club.

 In the next season, Xhaka scored his first Basel goal on 10 September during the 4–0 away league win against Servette, where he came on as a substitute.
 On 27 September, he made his UEFA Champions League debut as a substitute in the 3–3 away draw against Manchester United at Old Trafford.